Generic name: meclofenamate [ MEK-loe-FEN-a-mate ]

 How should I take meclofenamate?

-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
 Use the lowest dose that is effective in treating your condition.

 Do not take more than 400 milligrams (mg) of meclofenamate in one day.